-Stephanie has represented clients in a wide variety of technological fields, including wired and wireless networking, wireless telecommunication networks, power-over-ethernet, e-commerce systems, oil and gas tools and systems, heavy machinery, and computer systems (including software and hardware).
+Stephanie has represented clients in a wide variety of technological fields, including wired and wireless networking, wireless telecommunication networks, power-over-ethernet, e-commerce systems, internet marketing, oil and gas tools and systems, heavy machinery, and computer systems (including software and hardware).

 In addition to her patent litigation experience, Stephanie has tried seven jury trials to verdict as a Deputy Prosecutor for the City of Austin as part of the firm's attorney loan program.
 Before attending law school, Stephanie worked as an engineer for a semiconductor equipment manufacturer.
 Following law school, she served as a judicial clerk to the Honorable Timothy B. Dyk of the United States Court of Appeals for the Federal Circuit.

-2003 - BS, Mechanical Engineering, Texas A&M University
+BS, Mechanical Engineering, Texas A&M University, 2003

 Memberships and activities